Skip to content

 Frog iconPlant iconHeron icon

-Little Lake Meran (fill in winter/spring, top-ups as required)
+Little Lake Meran (top-up any time as required)

-• Wet the wetland fringe (the target water level is between 78.7 m AHD to 79.7 m AHD) to promote the growth and recruitment of river red gums and black box and maintain existing mature trees
+• Wet the wetland fringe to promote the growth and recruitment of river red gums and maintain existing mature trees

 • Support the growth of aquatic and semi-aquatic plants